EvitcaStudio/Collector/README.md

    - `desc`: Turn on/off the debugging mode of this plugin, which throws additional logs/warnings.
 Should be turned off in production code.

 ###  aRecycle.setMaxLimit(pLimit)
    - `pLimit`: The new max limit on collections.
+   - `desc`: Sets a limit on how much each collection array can recycle before deleting the access.
+The max is `20` by default.
+> **Warning**
 (DO NOT SET THIS TO A HIGH VALUE.
-HIGH VALUES LEAD TO INSTANCES JUST SITTING IN ARRAYS AND TAKING UP MEMORY ⚠️)
+HIGH VALUES LEAD TO INSTANCES JUST SITTING IN ARRAYS AND TAKING UP MEMORY)
-   - `desc`: Sets a limit on how much each collection array can recycle before deleting the access.
-The max is 20 by default.

 ###  aRecycle.collect(pCollected, pCollection)
   - `pCollected`: The instance|array to collect into the collection array pCollection.